AUTHOR: BEC OF 'FOR EVERY HEN'

 If you're after a colourful straw option, I suggest taking a look at the Turtle & Me range (pictured below) by clicking here!

 For those who would prefer an alternative to jars for their guests to drink from, there is also the option of personalised cups.
-Dedicated to ‘creating fun and simple environmental solutions that reduce unnecessary waste’, co-founders of 'Better Cup', Sam and Christie, provide custom-made tumblers, flutes and stemless glasses; perfect for bringing your theme to life in a sustainable way!
+Dedicated to ‘creating fun and simple environmental solutions that reduce unnecessary waste’, co-founders of 'Better Cup', Sam and Christie, provide custom-made tumblers, flutes and stemless glasses (one example pictured below); perfect for bringing your theme to life in a sustainable way!

 From organic skincare to home-baked goodies, you will find an incredible list of eco favour ideas by clicking here!